spidasoftware/spidasoftware.github.com/index.md

 We have put a lot of work into our API's and published them here for your ease of use.

+All of the code for our API is contained in the open source project [here](https://github.com/spidasoftware/schema).

 ### Documentation

 JavaDocs and other developer related documentation can be found here as well.